C2SM/git-course/advanced/Exercise_1_examining-history.md

 git show HEAD~5:README.md
 ```

-This is very handy: you can read any version of any file without switching branches or touching
+This is useful: you can read any version of any file without switching branches or modifying your
-your working directory.
+working directory.

 </details>